-Based on NSAI production forecasts, planned capital expenditures and the forecast commodity pricing applied in the NSAI Report, the Company estimates it will pay current income taxes for the 2024 tax year.
-The current corporate income tax is 23% and allows for the Company to deduct prior capital spent against future net income.
-See "Risk Factors - Tax Risk".
+Based on NSAI production forecasts, planned capital expenditures and the forecast commodity pricing applied in the NSAI Report, the Company starts paying income taxes in the 2024 tax year.
+The current corporate income tax, most relevant, is 32% in Peru, and allows for the Company to deduct prior capital spent against future net income.